up to Words

 Cis forCenter

 The center of something is the midpoint, equally distant from all the edges.
-The vase of flowers is in the center of the table.
+The decorative vase is in the center of the table.

 Close is another word for near, and is the opposite of distant or far.
 The airplanes in the picture are flying very close together.